About ETA

 Open to All — Hosted at Eagle High

 We use Eagle High School's excellent courts, but we welcome players from every school and community in the Treasure Valley.
-This is not a school team program.
-This is a community academy — just as Eagle Tennis Club was — that happens to have a wonderful host facility.
+This is a community academy that happens to have a great host facility — not a school-team program.

 🎓